DTJF/libpruio/src/doc/_1_features.md

 - run on PRU-0 or PRU-1 (default)
 - control subsystems at runtime (disable or enable and configure)
-- run in different run modi (IO, RB and MM)
+- run in different run modes (IO, RB and MM)
 - configure header pins
 - get digital input (GPIO)
 - set digital output (GPIO)